Every year as the tomatoes begin to ripen in the garden, I know that it is time to get prepared to make and can tomato juice.

 Hot Water Bath – 35 minutes pint jars & 40 minutes quart jars

-Pressure Canner – 15 minutes pint jars & 20 minutes quart jars
+Pressure Canner – 10 lbs of pressure for 15 minutes for both pint & quart jars

 We prefer to pressure can our tomato juice in our Presto Pressure Canner.
 We feel like the process is much easier and there are no worries about too much water evaporating during the lengthy water bath processing time.